-Inside: Ever heard the saying, “there’s more than one way to skin a cat?”
-Well, there’s also more than one way to be smart!
-The Theory of Multiple Intelligences has been one of the biggest breakthroughs in education.
-Howard Gardner of Harvard University identified 9 unique ways to be amazingly smart.
-Gone is the notion that children are born with a fixed intelligence measured by an IQ test—there are multiple ways to be gifted!
+Inside: The Theory of Multiple Intelligences has been one of the biggest breakthroughs in education.
+Howard Gardner of Harvard University identified 9 unique ways children can be amazingly smart.

-Ever heard of the Theory of Multiple Intelligences?
-It’s been around for eons, but in 1983, one of the biggest breakthroughs in education came when Howard Gardner, a developmental psychologist and a professor at the Harvard Graduate School of Education gave parents and educators a greater understanding about intelligence and how children learn.
+Have you ever heard of Multiple Intelligences Theory?
+It’s been around for eons, but in 1983, one of the biggest breakthroughs in education came when Howard Gardner, a developmental psychologist, and professor at Harvard University gave parents and educators a greater understanding of intelligence and how children learn.

-He took the hundreds of ways we can be smart and categorized them into 7 areas.
-In his first book, Frames of Mind, he introduced us to the “Theory of Multiple Intelligences.”
+He took hundreds of ways we can be smart and categorized them into 9 areas.
+In his first book, Frames of Mind, he introduced us to Multiple Intelligences Theory.
 Until Gardner’s research, educators believed that children were born with a fixed intelligence measured by an IQ test.

 Not, so, said Gardner, there are many ways to be smart!